 - tomato paste - To help thicken the sauce.

-- Italian sausages - Hot or mild.
+- Italian sausages - Hot or mild, pick your favorite.

 - hoagie rolls - Or brat buns.
+If you're in Canada, they're usually referred to as sausage buns.

-*Check recipe card for full ingredients and amounts.
+*Check recipe card for ingredient amounts.

 Chef's Note: If your table is mostly adults, don't be afraid to pick up the spicy sausage.
 A little kick pairs nicely with the bitingly sweet balsamic vinegar.
 Speaking of spicy sausage, you might also like my pickled smoked sausage recipe.

-How to Make it
+How to Make an Italian Sausage Sandwich

-- Assemble and serve.
+Step 4.
+Assemble and serve.
 Assemble the sandwiches with the sausages, bell pepper marinara sauce and fresh oregano.
 Slice and serve!

 What Goes with Italian Sausage Sandwiches?